6 Important Money Management Lessons for Kids

 6. Teach Kids About Credit in an Age-Appropriate Way

 While your kindergarten student isn't ready to learn about credit cards and loans, you can still teach her the basics of "credit" with games like "the marshmallow test" that show the value of delayed gratification.
 When your middle schooler wants to buy something that's relatively expensive, tell her she can save up, or borrow the money from you - with interest and a loan due date.
 If she fails to pay you back on time, show her the consequences by adding a penalty cost.
-High school students are capable of understanding credit scores, and organizations like Credit Karma have credit report cards, which can help teens understand the importance of handling credit responsibly.
+Check out Intuit's latest app, Turbo, with your teen to help them understand the importance of handling credit responsibly.

 Sound money management is one of the most valuable life skills you can teach your children, and starting when they're young is best.
 Demonstrating good money management yourself is extremely important, because kids are so good at absorbing what's going on around them.
 Tailor your money management lessons to their age and maturity level, and you lay a solid foundation for good money management skills once they're grown and out of the nest.